Industry Technology Inc.

 |

-Challenge | Meeting Tight Development Schedule: The primary constraint was a very tight schedule, which did not allow sufficient time to build a more complex WebSocket-based real-time solution. |
+Challenge | A key challenge was the very tight schedule.
+We didn't have enough time to build a complex WebSocket-based real-time solution. |

-Overcome | Adopted Pragmatic Polling-Based Approach: To meet the deadline, I extended the existing API using a polling mechanism for near real-time updates, instead of implementing a WebSocket server. |
+Solution | To solve this, I extended the existing API using polling for near real-time updates instead of building a WebSocket server. |

-Skill | Feature Development |
+Skill | Feature Development / Tight Schedule / Difficult Decision / Event-Driven |

 Key | Value |